Grym7er/vs-hardcorewater/README.md

 --------

  * Visual glitches can sometimes occur when adjacent to filled aqueducts and the camera is turned.
- * Water will not flow out of an aqueduct section downwards unless blocks are placed at least one side of the section.
+ * Water will not flow out of an aqueduct section downwards unless a full block is placed below the end section.